MENU

 Of all the providers I’ve tried, only Bobby MT4-01 and DINO Scalping remain.
 Even if both eventually blow up, my current total P&L means I finish positive.
 That’s the goal.

 Platform update: Exness has officially announced a full phase-out of its copy trading service by June 25, 2026 (no new strategies from February 16, 2026; all positions auto-closed June 25, 2026).
-If you are currently using Exness for copy trading, plan your migration to an alternative platform such as XM or other supported brokers.
+If you are currently using Exness for copy trading, plan your migration to an alternative platform such as XM, Bybit copy trading, or other supported brokers.

 3 Rules That Keep Copy Trading Profitable